Are you looking to get more sound out of your guitar?

 Maple, on the other hand, is known to result in bright sounds and dry note all while producing a very clear high end.

-To visually tell the difference between cedar and spruce, the latter has a darker colour that is reddish in nature.
+To visually tell the difference between cedar and spruce, the latter has a darker color that is reddish in nature.
 It is however not as tough as spruce.

 If you are looking for warm sounds while also being able to produce good highs, mahogany is a good choice of material construction.